 Victor Sesma is an Alicantinian living in London.
 He is a Software Engineer who likes writing about the city he was born.

-When staying in Spain for longer periods of time the local language starts being more and more important but there are a few tricks to make you less dependent on your Spanish knowledge.
-Good news: in Span, there are mobile operators for SIM cards that speak English.
+When staying in Spain for longer periods of time the local language starts being more and more necessary.
+If you still want to keep the need for Spanish to a minimum there are a few tricks to be less dependent on your language knowledge.
+Good news: in Span, there are mobile operators for Spanish SIM cards that speak English.

 In Spain, there are a number of mobile operators providing local Spanish SIM cards for English Speakers, such as lobster.es or hitsmobile.es.
 Their app, website, and customer support are in English.
 All these MVNOs use the radio spectrum and antennas of the main companies so the best service is guaranteed.

-But what is the best English speaking network in Spain? how do I get a SIM card? does it work on my phone?
+But what is the best English-speaking network for a SIM card in Spain? how do I get the SIM card? does it work on my phone?
 Let’s going to answer all these questions and more.
 Content:

 MVNOs have the freedom to tailor their customer support and features such as roaming or call minutes to certain countries as per their niche needs.

 This is why we can find the perfect Spanish local phone SIMs providers for English speakers: some networks offer the website, customer support and apps in English.